0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## environ

+{: .box-note}
-{: .box-note}Sometimes you have to configure environment variables before executing a program.
+Sometimes you have to configure environment variables before executing a program.
 Can you find the flag we've hidden in an environment variable on the shell server?

 _Ref:_ [https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps)